 Omni suitcases feature four single spinner wheels, which roll quietly and smoothly.
-They allow you to manoeuvre your suitcase however you want, and eliminate any strain on your arms.
+They allow you to maneuver your suitcase however you want and eliminate any strain on your arms.
 And there’s also the telescopic wheel handle, which makes it even easier to move around with a large suitcase.

 All three Omni suitcases have top and side grab handles, which make it super easy to pick up the luggage.
 And they also feature two packing compartments with expandable capacity.
 One compartment has elastic cross straps that will hold your clothes in place, in addition to a small zippered pocket inside.
 And the other compartment is equipped with a full panel zippered divider, which unfortunately lacks pockets.

 So, there’s only one pocket inside the Omni suitcase, regardless of which size you get.
 But that’s pretty much the only downside of this luggage; all of the other features perform as well as you’d expect them.